-If the student does not respond or responds incorrectly, say This word is .
+If the student does not respond or responds incorrectly, say, This word is .
 Read it.

 The suggested achievement criterion for the Posttests is for the student to make zero errors.
-Missed words indicate that the student needs more practice with the activities in those lessons.
+Missed words indicate the student needs more practice with the activities in those lessons.
 The recommendation is to engage the student in activities he or she has been successful with and enjoys.
 Repeat the Word Recognition activity for the words missed before giving the Posttest again.
 The student should not advance to the next lesson until the criterion has been met.

-The Lesson Plan/Record Book provides a page for each of the 15 Posttests and space for results of each test to be recorded three times.
+The Lesson Plan/Record Book provides a page for each of the 10 Posttests and space for the results of each test to be recorded three times.
 Record the date of administration.
-Check the words the student misses.
-A copy of the Posttest can be given to parents or included in IEP meetings.
+Then, simply check the words the student misses.
+A copy of the Posttest can be given to parents or shown at IEP meetings.

-Picture Match
+Phrase Match